Steven Vidler (actor): Early life and education

 Vidler was born on 9 August 1960 in Sydney, Australia.
+He grew up in the Australian Outback, in a family of Vietnam veterans.

-He formally trained at Sydney's National Institute of Dramatic Art, from where he graduated in 1983 with a Bachelor of Dramatic Art and Acting.
-He continued his studies at NIDA, undertaking an Actor-Director relationship course, run in collaboration with AFTRS.
-He also obtained a research PhD in screenwriting, from Macquarie University, which used cognitive neuroscience to explore viewer engagement with characters in film.
+In 1981, Vidler began his formal trained at Sydney's National Institute of Dramatic Art (NIDA), graduating in 1983 with a Bachelor of Dramatic Art and Acting.
+From 1993 to 1994, he studied a Graduate Diploma in Film Directing at Swinburne University of Technology.
+He then continued his studies at NIDA, undertaking an Actor-Director relationship course, run in collaboration with AFTRS from 1994 to 1995.

+Vidler also studied writing and directing at UCLA while on a fellowship as an intern for Atman Entertainment.
+He also studied Playwriting at NIDA in 1992.
+He obtained a research PhD in screenwriting from Macquarie University in 2015, which used cognitive neuroscience to explore viewer engagement with characters in film.

 Career

+Film
-Vidler's first film credit was the 1984 television film The Blood of Others, followed by 1985 miniseries, The Dunera Boys.

-He played Sugar, the younger brother who 'knew' his brother's wife, in 1987 film The Good Wife (also known as The Umbrella Woman) alongside Rachel Ward.
-Other early film credits included Robbery Under Arms (1985), Incident at Raven's Gate (1988) and Outback (1989) also known as Minnamurra.
+Vidler's first film appearance was in 1984 WWII television film The Blood of Others opposite Jodie Foster.
+He played Sugar, the younger brother, in pre-WWII 1987 film The Good Wife (also known as The Umbrella Woman) alongside Rachel Ward, Bryan Brown and Sam Neill.
+Other early film roles include Dick Marston in TV movie Robbery Under Arms (1985) alongside Sam Neill, the lead role of Eddie in sci-fi film Incident at Raven's Gate (1988) and Jack Donaghue in Outback (1989) also known as Wrangler or Minnamurra.